Hutchinson's Estimator is Bad at Kronecker-Trace-Estimation: Introduction

-Another way to view this speedup is from comparing the Kronecker-Hutchinson Estimator to just summing the diagonal of \mA, which takes exactly \(d^k\) queries.
-When \(d=2\), the real-valued Kronecker-Hutchinson Estimator is exponentially more expensive than just summing the diagonal directly.
-However, the complex-valued Kronecker-Hutchinson Estimator is only \(O(\frac{1}{\eps^2})\) times more expensive in the worst case.
-This is another way to frame the power of the complex-valued estimator -- the complex-valued estimator is at most polynomially slower than summing the diagonal, while the real-valued estimator can be exponentially slower.
+By applying Chebyshev's Inequality to \Cref{thm:real-psd,thm:complex-upper-bounds}, we see an \emph{exponential speedup} from \(\ell = O(\frac{3^k}{\eps^2})\) queries in the real-valued case to \(\ell = O(\frac{2^k}{\eps^2})\) queries in the complex-valued case.
+For large \(k\), this gap from \(3^k\) to \(2^k\) is a very significant speedup, and we are not aware of any other prior works which discuss this potential.

-We can also directly compare \Cref{thm:real-rank-one-estimation,thm:complex-rank-one-estimation}.
-In the real-valued case, the sample complexity grows as \(\ell = O(\frac1{\eps^2}(2+\frac1d)^k)\), while in the complex-valued case, the sample complexity grows as \(\ell = O(\frac1{\eps^2}(1+\frac1d)^k)\).
-Notably, if \(k = O(d)\) then this rate grows as \(O(\frac{2^k}{\eps^2})\) for real-valued queries and \(O(\frac1{\eps^2})\) for complex-valued queries.
-This shows a power exponential gap between our bounds, where we are only leveraging the difference between complex-valued and real-valued vectors.
+Another way to view this speedup is from comparing the Kronecker-Hutchinson Estimator to exactly summing the diagonal of \mA, which takes exactly \(d^k\) queries.
+When \(d=2\), the Gaussian real-valued Kronecker-Hutchinson Estimator is exponentially more expensive than just summing the diagonal directly.
+However, the complex-valued Gaussian Kronecker-Hutchinson Estimator is only \(O(\frac{1}{\eps^2})\) times more expensive in the worst case.
+This is another way to frame the power of the complex-valued estimator -- the complex-valued Gaussian estimator is at most polynomially slower than summing the diagonal, while the real-valued Gaussian estimator can be exponentially slower.